aLbaneso/Deathrun/README.md

 - Button-less, first to kill the Terrorist wins the game -- Which means that you cannot have a player as a Terrorist.
 A bot will be created instead and will sit on spawn.
 See `deathrun_bots.sma`
 - Webserver to display map records and player stats.
+- Record Bot to display the path of best player

 ### Requirements